movementkitchen/website/src/blog/my-story/index.md

 I was wondering if I would ever be able to practise anything but extremely gentle low-impact exercise.
 Doing even a simple sun salutation or dynamic lunges would leave me with back and hip spasms for days.

 I found that there was little support offered by the healthcare and very little published research on diastasis recti, especially its connection with back and pelvic pain and dysfunction.
-I couldn’t find a single physiotherapist who had an experience with diastasis recti.
 The separation was seen as a cosmetic problem and most of the solutions focused on patching the gap instead of looking into what had caused it.

 > I couldn’t help wondering: if diastasis recti is just an aesthetic issue, why do I need a painkiller to sleep?